astronomer/astronomer/bin/migration-scripts/README.md

 ## Airflow deployment preparation

-Ensure that all your airflow deployments are running on one of these Docker images
+Ensure that all your airflow deployments are running FROM this Docker image
 ```
 astronomerinc/ap-airflow:1.10.7-alpine3.10-onbuild
-astronomerinc/ap-airflow:1.10.5-alpine3.10-onbuild
 ```

 ## Kubernetes preparation